For an index of the actors and actresses who have a dedicated page, see here.

 She considers Steed as an idol, and she is very much infatuated with him.

-- Action Girl: Just as Steed's previous partners, if a bit clumsier.
+- Action Girl: She can kick butt just like Steed's previous partners, even if she's a bit clumsier.

 - Agents Dating: Unlike the partnerships with Cathy Gale and Emma Peel, Steed and Tara were shown in unambiguously romantic scenarios, and both actors have indicated their belief that the two were in an off-screen MayDecember Romance.